-How to make a heart-shaped charcuterie board
+How to make a heart-shaped Valentine's charcuterie board

 Shopping list

-- Strawberries – They always go hand in hand with Valentine’s Day!
+- Strawberries: They always go hand in hand with Valentine's Day.

-- Pistachios – Or other nuts of your choice.
+- Pistachios: Or other nuts you like.

-- Crackers – With or without seeds, water crackers or crostini.
+- Crackers: With or without seeds, water crackers or crostini.

-- Parchment paper, pencil & scissors – To cut out a heart shape.
+- Parchment paper, pencil & scissors: To cut out a heart shape.
 This helps you to keep the heart shape you are after, but also, if using a tray that is not intended for food, it will act as a base paper.

 - Round cutting board, cheese board, serving tray, platter.
 You can also serve it just on a clean table if using parchment paper under.